5 Key Financial Ratios and How to Use Them?

 Market Prospect Ratios

-These ratios are of immense value to investors to judge the future market rates of stocks and shares depending on their dividend measurements and current earnings.
+Investors use these ratios to judge the future market rates of stocks and shares depending on their dividend measurements and current earnings.

 Price-Earning Ratio

-It provides insights to the investors on the company’s share price as against its earnings.
-In simple terms, the P/E Ratio or the Price Multiple shows how much an investor would be willing to pay per share considering the company’s earning per dollar.
+It provides insights about the company’s share price against its earnings.
+In simple terms, the P/E Ratio or the Price Multiple shows how much an investor would be willing to pay per share considering the company’s earnings per dollar.

 Price to Cash Flow (P/CF) Ratio

-The price to cash flow ratio is a measure of your company’s current share price to its operating cash flow that indicates the value of your share related to your operating cash flow.
+The price-to-cash flow ratio is a measure of your company’s current share price to its operating cash flow.
+It indicates the value of your share related to your operating cash flow.

-Where the market capitalization is derived by multiplying the number of outstanding shares with the share price.
+To calculate the market capitalization, the number of outstanding shares is multiplied by the share price.

 Price to Cash Flow Ratio = Market Capitalization / Operating Cash Flow